AmauryDM/twitter-dataflow/tutorials/tutorial-3.md

 At any time in the NiFi process, it is possible to view the data that is passing through the pipeline.
 To do so, right click on any component and select "View data provenance".
 Then choose a line of data and click on the far right information button that will open a pop-up window.
 Select the "CONTENT" tab and ‘View’ on the Output Claim.
 Here is an example of data from the "PublishKafka" component.

 ![output](https://github.com/AmauryDM/twitter-dataflow/blob/main/images/output.png)

+This is the type of messages that will be in the "tweets" topic that will be processed by the Python script.